vitorwdv/vitorwdv.github.io/README.md

 Webpage with a brief description and my important links.
 Available at: https://vitorwdv.github.io/.

-Created by @vitorwdv, based on @MichaelBarney's [LinkFree](https://github.com/MichaelBarney/LinkFree) templates.
+Developed by @vitorwdv, based on @MichaelBarney's [LinkFree](https://github.com/MichaelBarney/LinkFree) templates.